dmbarbour/wikilon/docs/AwelonLang.md

         42 true w == true 42
         42 [] b   == [42]

-Support for named values is implicit with the lazy link rules.
+Support for named values is implicit with the lazy link constraint.
 I'm just making it explicit.
-Named values are essential for preserving human-meaningful structure and broad support for hypermedia resource references.
+Named values are essential for preserving human-meaningful structure and broad support for hypermedia resources.

 ## Fixpoints and Loops